Ravenbrook/mps/procedure/review.rst

    and `.role.scribe`_ records this information.

+   [FIXME: There's nothing in the procedure sections about this.
+   There needs to be at least a placeholder, so it doesn't get lost.
+   RB 2023-11-09]

 #. _`.phase.edit`: `.role.editor`_ executes `.edit`_, analysing and
    correcting defects, but taking *some* action on *every* issue.
    This produces the *revised change* (`.doc.rev`_).